Create a forecast manually

 Once the Advanced Settings toggle is enabled, all forecast configuration options will be displayed on the Create Forecast page.

-After enabling the advanced settings, all the forecast settings will be shown.
+After enabling advanced settings, all forecast settings will be displayed.
 These settings are similar to those created for the template.

 1. Time horizon: The Historical Period and Forecast Period settings allow planners to define the time frames for analysis and forecasting: